 3. Have you always embraced Feminism?
 If not, what changed your mind?

-By Michael - 51yo from Germany
+By Omar - 51yo from Spain

 1. Why is Feminism relevant to men?